BHPA Inc Approved to Trade on OTC Markets Exchange Under BHPA Ticker

-CHENGDU, CHINA / ACCESSWIRE / July 14, 2019 / BHPA, Inc. (OTCMKTS: BHPA) ("BHPA" or the "Company"), an emerging leader in the cryptocurrency cloud mining marketplace, is excited to announce that it has been approved by the Financial Industry Regulatory Authority to trade under the ticker "BHPA" OTC Markets Group (the "OTC"), as of July 8, 2019.
+CHENGDU, CHINA / ACCESSWIRE / July 16, 2019 / BHPA, Inc. (OTC PINK: BHPA) ("BHPA" or the "Company"), an emerging leader in the cryptocurrency cloud mining marketplace, is excited to announce that it has been approved by the Financial Industry Regulatory Authority to trade under the ticker "BHPA" OTC Markets Group (the "OTC"), as of July 8, 2019.
 Investors can find current disclosure for the company on www.otcmarkets.com.

 "We are excited to be quoted on the OTC and to be trading under a stock symbol that helps to support a cohesive and coherent identity for current and prospective investors," commented Wenjie Wu, CEO of BHPA.
 "The U.S. capital markets are the deepest and most liquid in the world.
 And we have technology that could meet a vast need as cryptocurrency mining continues to gain traction as a core application of computing resources around the world.
 We believe that creates a win-win scenario that will help us succeed on behalf of our investors, past, present, and future."